zakcroft/zakcroft.github.io/posts/advanced-retrieval-augmented-generation-techniques.md

 A node postprocessor takes in a set of retrieved nodes and applies transformations, filtering or re-ranking logic to them.

 **SimilarityPostprocessor:**

 This module is designed to remove nodes that fall below a set similarity score threshold.
 It ensures that only nodes with a high degree of relevance or similarity are added to the context.
-CohereRerank: Reranking is a very popular way to increase the relevancy of you data set before passing it the the LLM.
+- **CohereRerank:** Reranking is a very popular way to increase the relevancy of you data set before passing it the the LLM.
 This module employs the “Cohere ReRank” functionality to reorder nodes, returning the top N nodes based on the re-ranking.

-KeywordNodePostprocessor: This postprocessor ensures the inclusion or exclusion of certain keywords.
+- **KeywordNodePostprocessor:** This postprocessor ensures the inclusion or exclusion of certain keywords.
 It filters nodes based on whether they contain specific required keywords and/or can exclude them.

-MetadataReplacementPostProcessor: This module replaces the node content with a field from the node’s metadata.
+- **MetadataReplacementPostProcessor:** This module replaces the node content with a field from the node’s metadata.
 It’s particularly useful when combined with the SentenceWindowNodeParser that is part of the big to small strategy outlined above.

-LongContextReorder: Recognising that models struggle with significant details in lengthy contexts, this module reorders retrieved nodes.
+- **LongContextReorder:** Recognising that models struggle with significant details in lengthy contexts, this module reorders retrieved nodes.
 It’s especially helpful in scenarios requiring a large top-k retrieval and will optimise the order of nodes.

-SentenceEmbeddingOptimizer: This postprocessor optimises token usage by removing sentences irrelevant to the query.
+- **SentenceEmbeddingOptimizer:** This postprocessor optimises token usage by removing sentences irrelevant to the query.
 It can work based on a percentile cutoff for top relevant sentences or a threshold cutoff for similarity.
-LlamaIndex has a great set of post processors you can find here.

 ### Response Synthesiser